-This being said, it’s essential for every mother, regardless of how busy she is, to incorporate activity into her day!
+So, it’s essential for parents to incorporate activity into their day!

 Here are a few great ideas:

-- Warm Up (5 minutes of light-moderate intensity aerobics (e.g. walking/jogging on the spot, skipping rope, dancing)
+- Warm Up – five minutes of light-moderate intensity aerobics (e.g. walking/jogging on the spot, skipping rope, dancing)

 - 30-60 continuous seconds of the each of the following exercises at your own pace (take breaks if needed!):